 Newer versions available: Our original 37D gearmotors with spur pinion gears have been replaced by newer versions that feature helical gears for the first stage of the gearbox, which makes the gearbox a little quieter and more efficient.
 The performance is otherwise unchanged, and the dimensions are the same, so the new versions with helical pinion gears can be used as direct replacements for the original units.
 The pictures below of the motor portion with the gearbox removed show the two pinion gear types:

 Motor with 64 CPR Encoder for 37D mm Metal Gearmotors (No Gearbox, Spur Pinion).

 12V Motor with 64 CPR Encoder for 37D mm Metal Gearmotors (No Gearbox, Helical Pinion),

-This powerful brushed DC gearmotor is available in six different gear ratios.
+This powerful brushed DC gearmotor is available in a variety of different gear ratios.
 Versions with an integrated quadrature encoder are also available, including just the motor and encoder portion by itself (no gearbox).

 These motors are intended for use at 12 V, though in general, these kinds of motors can run at voltages above and below the nominal voltage (they can begin rotating at voltages as low as 1 V).
 Lower voltages might not be practical, and higher voltages could start negatively affecting the life of the motor.